Backgrounder on Mixed Oxide Fuel

 As regulator of commercial nuclear power plants, the NRC must review and approve license amendments to allow the use of MOX fuel.
 DOE proposed burning the MOX fuel in two commercial reactors – Catawba and McGuire.

 Fuel for nuclear power plants in the U.S. is made of low-enriched uranium.
-Normal reactor operations generate plutonium in that fuel.
+Normal reactor operations create plutonium in that fuel.
 Some of the plutonium is then burned in the reactor.
-MOX fuel would contain 5 percent plutonium.
+MOX fuel would contain 5 percent plutonium at the outset.

 The NRC issued a license amendment in March 2005 to Duke Power to test four MOX fuel assemblies at its Catawba plant in South Carolina.
 The assemblies were manufactured in France using U.S. weapons-grade plutonium.
 The NRC also approved revisions to Duke's physical security plan and additional protective measures to provide enhanced security of the MOX assemblies.